Cherished number plates, buy cherished registration numbers

 How did the idea of Cherished Number Plates start?

-Cherished was the first term ascribed to cherished number plates when such marks were regarded a having sentimental value in the UK.
+Cherished was the first term ascribed to registration marks when such marks were regarded as having sentimental value in the UK.
 For example, perhaps the personalised plate had been in the family for some time.
 So, cherished number plates were the first kind of personal or private number plates.

 It may be of interest to know that of the previously unissued cherished nmber plate '1 A' sold at the first classic DVLA auction in 1989 for £160,000 on the hammer!

 Another interesting example came from a customer of ours, Philip Walton of Newcastle-upon-Tyne who provided us with lots of interesting information about his late fathers car.
 Mr. Walton sent us photographs and magazine articles about his father's career as a well-known rally driver in the 1950's and early '60's.
 He entered the Monte Carlo rally about twelve times in addition to other events such as the RAC rally and Dutch July rally.
 His cherished number plate, GTY 7, seemed to bring him a lot of luck so he decided to keep it.

 A Cherished Plate is used by some in the same way as collectors of antiques or paintings.
 For example, a collector has the cherished number plates: 28 EVA, 8 DEW, KW 26, 29 KW and WNW 999.

 When National Numbers Ltd first started in the business in the early 1980s, we used to buy and sell vintage British motorcycles.
 If, as often happened, the bikes were exported we used to 'rescue' the cherished number plates.
 The following are some details of some of the old vehicles which have passed through our hands, all with very early plates:

 - JJJ 627 On 1942 Indian (yes it is a motorcycle!)

 - OX 2813 On 1928 BSA